Intro to Emacs Lisp: Adding Live Previews when Editing Markdown Files (Part 3 of 3)

 (find-file filename)

-.
+switches to a buffer containing filename.
 In cases where we’re already looking

-doesn’t change anything, so this code continues to
+at that file, find-file doesn’t change anything, so this code continues to

 work normally when rendering the file in the current buffer.
 For other files, it